How to become a Certified Alzheimer's Disease and Dementia Care Trainer® CADDCT®

 Marsha Cunningham LNHA CDP CDCM Vice President of Long Term Care, Baptist Health Care

 Any instructor who wishes to be approved as an NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT®, must complete the NCCDP Train the Trainer Seminar.
 The NCCDP will review each application on a case by case basis.
 The Train the Trainer seminar is a one day seminar.
-The seminar includes all the materials needed for the Trainer to present a comprehensive NCCDP / ICCDP Alzheimer's Disease and Dementia Care Seminar to health care professionals working in all settings such as nursing homes, assisted living, ccrc, hospitals, rehab centers, hospice, adult day care and home care market.
+The seminar includes all the materials needed for the Trainer to present a comprehensive NCCDP / ICCDP Alzheimer's Disease and Dementia Care Seminar to health care professionals working in all settings such as nursing homes, assisted living, CCRC, independent living communities, hospitals, rehab centers, hospice, adult day care and home care market.

 The training material provided to the Trainer is appropriate for all health care professionals and front line staff such as Home Health Aides, Rehab Professionals, Nurses, Social Workers, Activity Professionals, Physicians,Dietitians, Director of Nursing, Administrator's, Owners, Personal Care Assistants, Home Health Aides, Geriatric Care Managers, Pharmacists, Dementia Unit Managers, Elder Law Attorneys, First Responders, etc. This materials should also be presented at all medical universities, technical colleges and medical / nurses /nurses aide training programs, rehab programs such as PT, OT, Speech.
 College professors, Technical / trade school program trainers and instructors should also apply to become a trainer.